Pine Bark Extracts Heal Wounds, Lung Disorders, Venous Issues

 Now the ability of resin from Pinus roxburghii and other pine resins to fight infection and inflammatory conditions is being confirmed in research.

 Pine resins derivatives have been shown to inhibit Staphylococcus aureus, Escherichia coli, E. faecalis and Klebsiella pneumoniae.
 The resin has also shown antifungal activity against Mucor racemosus, Syncephalastrum racemosum and Rhizopus stolonifer.
-These are yeasts that can wreck havoc with infections.
+These are yeasts that can wreak havoc with infections.

 Methanol extracts of P. roxburghii were found to have wound healing effects as well.